Journal of Samuel Kiechel

 The proximity to the Dutch border was both an advantage and a risk for the city.
 On one hand, the war could easily spill over the border, as it did in 1568 when a Spanish mercenary army pursued fleeing Dutch troops into East Frisia and, after defeating them, carried out a spree of death and destruction.
 On the other hand, many Dutch Calvinists, having fled their homeland, settled in Emden and strengthened the city’s prosperity and commercial success.
 Its strategic position on the Ems and its secure harbour allowed Emden to become an essential trading hub during a time when Dutch ports were under blockade by the Spanish.

-Samuel Kiechel described Emden as a small, well-constructed, and pleasant city.
+Samuel Kiechel described Emden as a small, well-constructed and pleasant city.
 It was under the authority of the Count of Emden and served as the capital of East Frisia.
 Emden’s proximity to the sea, with an inlet from the Ems River leading into the city, enabled ships to anchor within the walls.

 View of Emden, 1575

-A bird’s-eye view in the “Civitates Orbis Terrarum” shows Emden from the south.
+A bird’s-eye view in the Civitates Orbis Terrarum shows Emden from the south.
 The city is fortified with walls and surrounded by canals.
 Two large canals extend deep into Emden, seemingly dividing the city into four sections.
 These canals also form the city’s harbour.
-As Kiechel noted, many ships were moored within the boundaries of Emden.
+As Kiechel noted, we see many ships moored within Emden’s boundaries.

 Illustrations & References